Watts Street Baptist Church

-Watts Street Baptist Church is a historic Baptist church in the Trinity Park neighborhood of Durham, North Carolina.
+Watts Street Baptist Church is a progressive Baptist church in the Trinity Park neighborhood of Durham, North Carolina.
 The congregation is member of American Baptist Churches USA and the Association of Welcoming and Affirming Baptists.
 The church has been historically progressive, promoting civil rights, the ordination of women, and LGBTQ inclusivity.
 Addie Elizabeth Davis and Lisa Grabarek, the first and fourth women to be ordained as pastors in Southern Baptist Convention, were ordained at Watts Street Baptist Church.

 History

 On January 14, 1923, Dr. Carl Norris, a local dentist who lived at 401 Watts Street in Trinity Park, organized a meeting at Watts Street School to discuss establishing a neighborhood church.
 Attendees of the meeting included Judge W.H.
 Young and J.M.
 Cheek.
 On March 4, 1923, a formal organizational meeting was held, where 126 people pledged themselves to the covenant of the church and elected deacons from the neighborhood's residents: J.S.
 Eubanks, Dr. William J.H.
 Cotton, F.R.
 Clark, Dr. E.H.
 Bowling, E.C.
 Johnson, J.T.
 Salmon, D.C.
 May, and Dr. Carl Norris.
 The church had 157 charter members.

 Two church members purchased land on the corner of Watts Street and Urban Avenue, and the congregation charged J.T.
 Salmon and Connie H. Shipp to lead the construction efforts.
 They hired Stanhope S. Johnson, an architect from Lynchburg, Virginia, who designed the Washington Duke Hotel in downtown Durham, to design the church.
 Johnson used blue granite from Waynesville, North Carolina, and designed the church in the Gothic Revival style.
 The church building opened on April 5, 1925.

 Rev. Howard Weeks was appointed as the first pastor of Watts Street Baptist Church in September 1923.

 In 1950, architect Marion Ham built the educational wing of the church.